sage-code/maj/alphabet.md

 # MAJ Alphabet

 Maj alphabet has 28 letters.
-For each letter letter there is an unique name so we have 26 named letters.
-Letter g and letter h have two distinct pronounciation but only one name for each.
+Usually for each letter there is an unique name but there are two exceptions: Letter g and letter h have two distinct pronounciations and one one name each.
+So we have only 26 names, pne name for each Latin letter.

 **notes:**
 * the order of letters is different from ISO standard;